Gabriel Martinelli: International career

-Martinelli was born in Brazil, and is of Italian descent through his father; he holds dual Brazilian-Italian citizenship.
 On 20 May 2019, Martinelli was called up by Brazil national team manager Tite to complete preparatory training for the 2019 Copa América.
 In November 2019, Martinelli appeared for Brazil's under-23 side at the United International Football Festival in Spain.

 On 2 July 2021, Martinelli was named in the Brazil squad for the 2020 Summer Olympics.
 On 3 August, Martinelli scored Brazil's second penalty to help defeat Mexico in the Olympic semi-final, before becoming a gold medallist after Brazil defeated Spain in the final four days later.
 He was named in the 25-man senior Brazil squad on 11 March 2022 for the 2022 FIFA World Cup qualifiers against Chile and Bolivia.
-Martinelli made his international debut when he came off the bench for Vinícius Júnior to play the last 14 minutes of Brazil's 4–0 win over Chile at the Maracana Stadium.
+Martinelli made his international debut when he came off the bench for Vinícius Júnior in Brazil's 4–0 win over Chile at the Maracana Stadium.

 On 7 November 2022, Martinelli was named in the squad for the 2022 FIFA World Cup, making his World Cup debut coming on as a substitute for Raphinha in the 87th minute of Brazil's opening 2–0 victory against Serbia.
 Martinelli would be an unused substitute in Brazil's 1–0 victory over Switzerland, and would play the full match in Brazil's 1–0 defeat to Cameroon.
 Martinelli was involved in Brazil's 4–1 victory over South Korea in the round of 16, coming on as a substitute for Vinícius Júnior in the 72nd minute, and was an unused substitute in Brazil's quarter-final match against Croatia, which Brazil would lose 4–2 on penalties after a 1–1 draw.

 On 16 November 2023, Martinelli scored his first goal for Brazil in a 2–1 defeat against Colombia in 2026 World Cup qualification.
+He scored his second Brazil goal in a 2–3 away victory in a 2024 Copa América pre-tournament preparation match against Mexico at Kyle Field on 8 June 2024.
+On 14 October 2025, he scored his third international goal in a 3–2 friendly away loss against Japan in Tokyo.
+On 31 March 2026, Martinelli scored his fourth international goal in a friendly against Croatia, scoring Brazil's third in a 3–1 victory at Camping World Stadium.

+On 18 May 2026, Martinelli was selected for Brazil's squad for the 2026 FIFA World Cup.
+On 29 June 2026, he scored his fifth international goal for Brazil in the round of 32, netting a last-minute winner in a 2–1 victory against Japan.

 Style of play

-A dynamic and explosive wide forward known for his agile movement, acceleration and speed, Martinelli can dribble past multiple opponents to create or score goals.
+Martinelli often plays as a dynamic and explosive wide forward, and is known for his acceleration, speed and defensive intensity.

 Personal life

+Martinelli was born in Brazil, and is of Italian descent through his father; he holds dual Brazilian-Italian citizenship.

-Martinelli is in a relationship with Isabella Rousso.
-In March 2025, they announced their engagement.
+Martinelli has been in a relationship with Isabella Rousso since at least 2023.
+In March 2025, they announced their engagement, and they married in July 2026.